NVIDIA/nim-anywhere/README.md

 Please join \#cdd-nim-anywhere slack channel if you are a internal user, open an issue if you are external for any question and feedback.

-AI enables Enterprises to work with and learn from their internal data. to work with and learn from their internal data.
+One of the primary benefit of using AI for Enterprises is their ability to work with and learn from their internal data.
 Retrieval-Augmented Generation ([RAG](https://blogs.nvidia.com/blog/what-is-retrieval-augmented-generation/))